CartoDB/cartodb-nodejs/README.md

 CartoDB client for node.js
 =================================

-This library abtsracts calls to CartoDB's SQL and Import APIs.
+This library abtsracts calls to CartoDB's SQL, Import, and Maps APIs.

 Install
 -------